-6.15 Bootloading Outside of Internal ROM
+6.15 Bootloading Outside of Internal EEPROM

-Most bootloader code is embedded within read-only memory (ROM), internal to the CPU.
+Most bootloader code is embedded within Electrically Erasable Read-Only Memory (EEPROM), internal to the CPU.
 This is not always the case, however.
 Determine whether your CPU loads its Bootloader from an external source.
-If the CPU has no ROM allowing it to verify the Bootloader code, it may be manipulated by a local Attacker to configure the CPU in a fashion beneficial to the Attacker.
+If the CPU has no EEPROM allowing it to verify the Bootloader code, it may be manipulated by a local Attacker to configure the CPU in a fashion beneficial to the Attacker.